pgadmin-org/pgadmin4/docs/en_US/server_deployment.rst

 Configuration
 *************

-In order to configure pgAdmin to run in server mode, it is first necessary to configure the Python code to run in multi-user mode, and then to configure the web server to find and execute the code.
+In order to configure pgAdmin to run in server mode, it may be necessary to configure the Python code to run in multi-user mode, and then to configure the web server to find and execute the code.